LiquidSamurott/Swoldex-2.0/README.md

 # 📖 Swoldex-2.0

 Swoldex-2.0 is a comprehensive Loomian stat and move database designed for easy access, competitive analysis, and expansion.
-Built with simplicity and extensibility in mind, Grimdex aims to be the go-to resource for players, developers, and fans of turn-based monster games.
+Built with simplicity and extensibility in mind, Swoldex-2.0 aims to be the go-to resource for players, developers, and fans of turn-based monster games.

 > 💡 Inspired by Smogon and Showdown, tailored for the world of Loomian Legacy and custom monster projects.